Deep-Symmetry/afterglow/README.md

 Guide](https://afterglow-guide.deepsymmetry.org) goes much deeper, and there is also [API documentation](http://afterglow-guide.deepsymmetry.org/api/).
-For more interactive help, the [Afterglow room on Gitter](https://gitter.im/brunchboy/afterglow) is the place to start, and if you want to see (or contribute to) more structured and lasting community-driven documentation, there is also a project [wiki](https://github.com/Deep-Symmetry/afterglow/wiki).
+For more interactive help, the [Afterglow stream on Zulip](https://deep-symmetry.zulipchat.com/#narrow/stream/318697-afterglow) is the place to start, and if you want to see (or contribute to) more structured and lasting community-driven documentation, there is also a project [wiki](https://github.com/Deep-Symmetry/afterglow/wiki).